wkimeria/lookout_workstation_v2/README.md

-# Kitchenplan Configuration
+# Lookout Workstation Configuration

-This is a Kitchenplan configuration repository.
-This repository contains all configuration to install and configure our OSX workstations.
-More information about Kitchenplan and on how to use it can be found in the [Kitchenplan README](https://github.com/kitchenplan/kitchenplan).
+This is a Lookout Workstation configuration repository.
+This repository contains all configuration to install and configure Lookout Inc OSX workstations, with an initial focus on Developer workstations.
+It is based on Kitchenplan and on how to use it can be found in the [Kitchenplan README](https://github.com/kitchenplan/kitchenplan).